Skip to content

 Permission denied: /Applications/Julia-<version>.app

-Indicates that the current user does not have sufficient permissions to access or modify the Julia application bundle.
+Indicates that the current user does not have sufficient permissions to access or modify the Julia application.

-Solution: Adjust the permissions on the Julia application bundle.
+Solution: Adjust the permissions on the Julia application.

 # Fix permissions